 Takealot’s doing it, Samsung’s doing it, Pick n Pay’s doing it and it’s paying off.

 Last year retail sales staged a comeback when generating R85bn for the sector.
-This represented a 10% jump from November 2015 sales, which economists attributed to Black Friday.
+This represented a 10% jump from November 2015 sales, which economists attributed to Black Friday in South Africa.

 According to Google Trends, South Africa registered the highest search interest for “Black Friday” in the world over the past 12 months, with the US coming in second.
 Each year more brands get on board and the convenience of shopping for consumers get easier with technology.
 Mentions of Black Friday among South African social media users leapt by more than 300%, and Facebook data shows that Black Friday is officially South Africa’s busiest online shopping day of the year!